C++ Using Vs Typedef - C++ Programming Tutorial

 using MyInt = int;

-Here is an example of using the using keyword to define a new type named MyInt that is an alias for the built-in int type:
+Here is an illustration of employing the using keyword to declare a new type called MyInt, which serves as a synonym for the predefined int type:

 C++ code (Example-1)